jambuur/APEDSK99/README.md

 ### *QA*

 Writing software is a hobby, not my profession.
-No doubt some of you gurus would write half the code and double the functionality.
+No doubt some of you gurus would write half the code and double the functionality at the same time.
 But I dare to say that at least the basic I/O routines in the sketch are reasonably efficient, useful and fast.
-Anyway I am happy to be able to open all those dusty DOAD's, admire my work and have a beer. `
+Anyway I am content with dusting off that stack of virtual floppies, have a beer and admire my work.

 ### *Bug's*